 Waves open up the season Friday, Feb.
 17 as they host Oklahoma at 2 p.m.
 PT.

-A Southern California native with over 20 years of collegiate coaching experience, Jon Strauss is now in his sixth year as Pepperdine's pitching coach and recruiting coordinator in 2014.
+A Southern California native with over 20 years of collegiate coaching experience, Jon Strauss is now entering his seventh year as Pepperdine's pitching coach and recruiting coordinator heading into the 2015-16 season.
 He was named to this position in the summer of 2009.